ahmad2smile/redux-duck/README.md

 ./redux-duck duckname
 ```

 It would create following files.
+Use `-js` for JS files default is TS.

 ```
 ceated: ./appState/duckname/actions/ducknameActions.ts